cpske/ISP/django/external-configuration.md

 SECRET_KEY = myconfig.get('SECRET_KEY')
 ```

-But, changing `settings.py` partially negates the benefit of using decouple.
+Specifying the env filename in `settings.py` goes against the goal of externalizing configuration.
 I think a better way is to keep multiple something.env files and
 copy the one you want to `.env`.
+*Or*, use an environment variable to specify the filename.

-## Using django-environ
+## django-environ

-This package is an alternative to `python-decouple`.
+`django-environ` is similar to [python-decouplse](#python-decouple)
-Use `pip` to install it.
+but provides convenience methods for Django,
+such as parsing a database URL, so you don't need [dj-database-url](#dj-database-url).

-Put properties in a `.env` file in same format as used by `python-decouple`;
+Put data in a `.env` file in the same format as used by `python-decouple`;
-**but**, it seems that this file must be your config directory (same directory as `settings.py`) rather than the application's top-level directory.
+**however**, it seems that this file must be your config directory (same directory as `settings.py`) rather than the application's top-level directory.

 `django-environ` can also get values from environment variables, just like `python-decouple`.

-Example `settings.py`:
+Example `settings.py` using `django-environ`:
 ```python
 import environ